 The taxi pulled up in yet another industrial wasteland.
 There were several large, bleak concrete buildings in the vicinity but only one had lights flashing in the windows and a queue of people snaking out of the front.
 It looked a bit like the abandoned shoe factory from Jumanji.
-I’d seen pictures of this queue trailing all the way up to where our taxi had dropped us off, but now there was only maybe 50 or 60 people lining up.

 One “How to get into Berghain” tip that is constant amongst everybody, is to ‘wear black and dress alternative’.
 Sven famously only wears black and as the club’s origins lie in the gay fetish scene, this seems a pretty safe bet.
 The other Berghain hopefuls must have read thought this too, as almost everybody in the cue was dressed head to toe in shades no lighter than what the Dulux paint colour chart would probably call ‘Icelandic Despair’.

 So let’s get a breakdown of our outfits.

 - I rarely stray far from monochrome anyway, so was reasonably prepared.
 I was in skinny black jeans and a black t-shirt under an open grey denim shirt, all topped off with some rather nice black suede Chelsea boots with a zip up the side.
 A safe-ish outfit, nothing offensive but nothing that exactly screams ‘fist me’.